10 unmissable things to do at Winter Wonderland London 2018

 4. Brave the world’s biggest travelling rollercoaster

 Munich Looping is the largest mobile coaster on the planet, and definitely one for the brave.
-Although you may recognise it from Germany’s Oktoberfest, it’s the first time the ride has made it to the UK.
+Although you may recognise it from Germany’s Oktoberfest, it’s the second time the ride has made it to the UK.
 You can buy tokens for this and other rides at various booths inside Winter Wonderland, or use the contactless payment option, Tap & Ride.
+And brand new for 2018, you can get your hands on a Coaster Pass which you can pre-load to use again and again during the 45 days Winter Wonderland is open!

 Once you’ve tested your mettle on the ice rink, head over to see how the professionals do it.
-The Imperial Ice Stars cast is made up of Olympic and World Championship skaters who put a new spin on Cinderella in a 1-hour pre-bookable show.
-For something more suited to toddlers, book tickets for the Sooty Christmas Show!
-It’s on at 11:00 every day.
+The Imperial Ice Stars cast is made up of Olympic and World Championship skaters who put a new spin on Peter Pan in a 1-hour pre-bookable show.
+And the kids won't want to miss the new Snowman Experience, which will allow you to feel like you're flying with The Snowman.
+See the classic story in a whole new way!
+For something more suited to the little ones, head to the Teletubbies Christmas Show which is on at 11:00 every day.

 6. Sip a cocktail at Bar Ice